Free Printable: Low Carb & Keto Food List

 Refrigerate for 1-2 more hours (or as long as needed until serving) to fully set.

-Update: The old version of the chocolate pudding layer is back by popular demand!
-I've posted both options above, so you can decide which one you want.
+- Recipe update: The old version of the chocolate pudding layer is back by popular demand!
+I’ve posted both options above, so you can decide which one you want.
 The older version takes longer and sometimes people have issues with thickening, but tastes more like pudding when you get it right.
-The newer version is faster but more like a chocolate whipped cream layer.
+The newer version (shown in my pictures and video here) is faster and easier, but more like a chocolate whipped cream layer.

 Maya | Wholesome Yum